Sim-Iancu/shoppingAPI/README.md

 # Shopping API Documentation

-A REST API built in Java using the Spring framework and JPA, where users can track and review orders and inventory for stores.
+A REST API built in Java using the Spring framework and JPA, where users can track orders and inventory for stores.
 It has full CRUD functionality, allowing users to create and edit products, shops, orders, and customers.

 Project files are located in: